 - 8 Tip 5.
 Learning with pocket-of time

-Nowadays, learning Mandarin Chinese has become a trend, because people can easily tell a great number of benefits of learning Mandarin Chinese.
+Nowadays, learning Mandarin Chinese has become a trend because people can easily tell many benefits of learning Mandarin Chinese.
 Though knowing it’s uneasy to learn, many people still decide to acquire this language skill through self-study.
-However, self-learning Chinese is a huge and complex project, which requires a complete and scientific strategy, and also requires self-discipline and the ability to execute learning plans efficiently.
-Learning blindly without a specific plan will only put both time and energy of the Mandarin learner to waste, so it is important for Chinese language lovers to pay special attention to their self-study of Mandarin Chinese.
+However, self-learning Chinese is a huge and complex project, which requires a complete and scientific strategy and self-discipline, and the ability to execute learning plans efficiently.
+Learning blindly without a specific plan will only put both time and energy of the Mandarin learner to waste, so Chinese language lovers need to pay special attention to their self-study of Mandarin Chinese.

 These are several things you should avoid while learning the Chinese language by yourself:

-There are lots of unique symbols in Chinese culture, which you cannot fully understand and appreciate until you can enjoy it through the view of the authentic Chinese language, such as the Chinese calligraphy works, water-ink paintings, 12 zodiac systems, 24 solar terms, and Feng-Shui, etc. All of these cultural content and elements cannot be well explained and described in English.
-Only by learning it with the authentic Chinese language, you can truly experience the essence of the Chinese culture.
+You cannot fully understand and appreciate many unique symbols in Chinese culture until you can enjoy them through the view of the authentic Chinese language, such as the Chinese calligraphy works, water-ink paintings, 12 zodiac systems, 24 solar terms, and Feng-Shui, etc. All of these cultural content and elements cannot be well explained and described in English.
+Only by learning it with the authentic Chinese language can you truly experience the essence of Chinese culture.

-Therefore, it would be more interesting and also more beneficial for you to dig further while learning the language.
-Trying to find out the cultures and history behind the language rather than only focusing on the language itself can take you further.
+Therefore, it would be more interesting and more beneficial for you to dig further while learning the language.
+Finding out the cultures and history behind the language rather than only focusing on the language itself can take you further.

 Though there are over 30,000 Chinese characters, it doesn’t mean you have to master all of them.
-Don’t be frightened with the amount of it, for the commonly used Chinese characters in daily life are only about 3,500.
-When you’re learning Mandarin Chinese as a second language, you can start learning THE 500 MOST COMMONLY USED CHINESE CHARACTERS
+Don’t be frightened with its amount, for the commonly used Chinese characters in daily life are only about 3,500.
+When you’re learning Mandarin Chinese as a second language, you can start learning THE 500 MOST COMMONLY USED CHINESE CHARACTERS.

 Chinese characters are not easy to learn and remember for beginners, but they are essential for your Mandarin learning.
 You might have known that the Chinese language is a kind of Pictograph.
 Even if you have mastered the pinyin system efficiently, you will still confront the problem of a homophone.
 In the Chinese language, a lot of Chinese characters sharing the same standard pronunciations.
-If you can only recognize the pinyin of the character instead of the character itself, it might lead to confusion and misunderstanding.
-Taking the Chinese word 沉默 chén mò (be silent) and 沉没 (be sunk into) chén mò as the instance, these two words share the same pronunciation but with totally different definition and meaning.
+If you can only recognize the character’s pinyin instead of the character itself, it might lead to confusion and misunderstanding.
+Taking the Chinese word 沉默 chén mò (be silent) and 沉没 (be sunk into) chén mò as the instance, these two words share the same pronunciation but with totally different definitions and meanings.

 Therefore, the wise way of learning Chinese Mandarin is never to skip the learning of Chinese characters.
 We listed out these 6 BEST WAYS TO LEARN CHINESE CHARACTERS for your reference, so you can ease some tension on the journey of learning.

-Make sure you practice fully in the class and don’t be afraid of making mistakes when practicing speaking; all these mistakes you made can help you remember the correct contents even better.
+Make sure you practice fully in the class and don’t be afraid of making mistakes when practicing speaking; all these mistakes you made can help you remember the correct content even better.

 To facilitate your learning process of Mandarin Chinese, there are some useful tips for you: